 Testicular cancer is rare among blacks (1.6/100,000 population), yet black men present with higher-grade disease and have significantly worse survival at 5 and 10 years.
-The incidence of testicular cancer has increased in whites in the United States and Europe during the past 50 to 80 years, whereas the incidence of testicular cancer in African Americans began to increase in the 1990s.
+The incidence of testicular cancer has increased in whites in the United States and Europe during the past 80 years, whereas the incidence of testicular cancer in African Americans began to increase in the 1990s.
 Non-Hispanic white patients typically present with disease at early stages when compared with black, Native American, Hawaiian, and Hispanic patients.

 A recent systematic review and meta-analysis of North American studies showed that testicular cancer was positively associated with adult height and a trend of inverse association with body mass index.